PeopleAdmin/tweemux/README.md

 Then, create the user on your machine (this varies.
 On decent Unices, it's `adduser` or `useradd`.
 On OS X you can either get an [adduser-like script](https://raw.github.com/sharpsaw/mac-dots/master/bin/adduser) or do it through the System Preferences GUI).

+Now, you can install the 'keyholes' for this user from Github.
+This means they will be able to get in without manually typing a password, just like when they `git push` to Github:

+    tweemux hubkey cirwin github: ConradIrwin
+    # or, if their Unix username is their Github username, there's a shorthand:
+    tweemux hubkey rking

+Now, they'll need a route to your sshd port.
 If you're on a machine behind a firewall, you have these options:

 * VPN.
 If you're on a business network with your pair, you probably can already `ping` each other's machines.
 Easy stuff, then.
 * Directly open a port, such as going to your router config (perhaps at http://10.0.0.1 ?) and setting it to pass the external IP (see `curl ifconfig.me` or http://whatismyip.com ) through to your local box.
 This is smpler once you get it set up, as long as your location is stable and you have control over the router.